Skip to content Skip to footer

 Recommended Reads

 Looking for new books to read but not sure where to start?
-Get personalized suggestions.
+Fill out our Recommended Reads form for personalized suggestions.

 One thousand books!
 It may sound like alot but you’ve got this.
 It doesn’t matter if your child is three years, three months, or just three days old – there’s no better time to start toward a goal of reading 1,000 books before they enter kindergarten than now!